JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Generalizes the functionality of the Left Arrow key.

 ```
-FUNCTION CTextRange2.MoveLeft (BYVAL Unit AS LONG = tomCharacter, BYVAL Count AS LONG = 1, BYVAL Extend AS LONG = 0) AS LONG
+FUNCTION MoveLeft (BYVAL Unit AS LONG = tomCharacter, BYVAL Count AS LONG = 1, BYVAL Extend AS LONG = 0) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->MoveLeft(m_pTextRange2, Unit, Count, Extend, @Delta))
    RETURN Delta